dotnet/designs/proposed/rate-limit.md

 ##### Property bags

 Property bags like `Activity.Baggage` and `Activity.Tags` are very well suited to store the values that were identified by the ATS team.
-For web work loads where these values are likely to be headers and header value pairs, this is a good way to express the `State` field on `PermitLease`.
+For web work loads where these values are likely to be headers and header value pairs, this is a good way to express the `State` field on `RateLimitLease`.
 Specifically, the type would be either:

 Option 1: `IReadonlyDictionary<string,string?> State`